 Then there’s the option of buying your way out of crowds with Genie+ and Lightning Lanes, which is another good fail safe option.
 (See our Walt Disney World Itineraries page for options with Genie+ and without it.)

 Choosing the best days of the week–and avoiding the worst ones–at each Walt Disney World theme park comes after all of those things.
-To be sure, it’s a good practice and worth keeping in mind that Magic Kingdom is best on Wednesdays and worst on Saturdays, or that Epcot should be avoided on weekends.
+To be sure, it’s a good practice and worth keeping in mind that Magic Kingdom is best on Sundays, or that Epcot should be avoided on weekends.

 It’s also useful for those boxed into less than ideal travel dates due to school or work schedules.
 Same goes for anyone who realistically won’t have the option to arrive early or stay late (there’s a reason those times are most advantageous–because it’s simply not feasible for many families with small children).
 Ditto anyone who doesn’t want to pay extra for Genie+ on principle, or because it’s not in their vacation budget.
 For anyone this describes, carefully choosing days of the week for each park can relieve some pressure and result in shorter wait times.